IBM-Blockchain-Archive/fabric-boilerplate/README.md

 **S:** You are probably using a wrong version of the `fabric-baseimage`.
 Please go back to _Setting up Hyperledger Fabric_ section and follow carefully all the steps.

+**T:** I deployed the application on Bluemix, I can see the chaincode deployed correctly and the application running and accessible, nevertheless **I cannot login**.

+**S:** That can be caused by a wrong deployment (due to a bad connection, for instance).
+Check into the logs of your application running on Bluemix if there is any meaningful error.
+Be sure you have under `blockchain/deployBluemix/keyValStore-[SHORT_ID_YOUR_NETWORK]` the keys for each user you try to login with.
+Check that into the logs of your chaincode container on the Bluemix service you have the complete output of the invoke request starting with:
+`[invoke] INFO : -- Invoking function add_test_data with args`.

+A possible way to solve the issue is doing the following:
+1. Remove the *chaincode_id* file
+2. Deploy again
+3. Push the application again (which will contain the updated _chaincodeID_)

+If the problem persists, look first for similar discussions about that issue and eventually open a new one.

 # Support and documentation
 [Hyperledger project](https://www.hyperledger.org/)

-[Hyperleder Fabric Complete Doc](https://hyperledger-fabric.readthedocs.io/en/latest/) [Official Hyperledger slack channel](https://hyperledgerproject.slack.com) [IRC](freenode.net) channel #hyperledger
+[Hyperleder Fabric Complete Doc](https://hyperledger-fabric.readthedocs.io/en/latest/)

+[Official Hyperledger slack channel](https://hyperledgerproject.slack.com)

+[IRC](freenode.net) channel #hyperledger

 [Working Group Meetings](https://wiki.hyperledger.org/community/calendar-public-meetings)

 [Hyperledger Fabric Wiki](https://wiki.hyperledger.org/)

 [Learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode)

 [Hyperldger Fabric Client SDK (HFC)](https://fabric-sdk-node.readthedocs.io/en/latest/)